m-delem/aphantasia_experiment/mai_intro/README.md

-# Introduction for the Spatial Span/Corsi Blocs Task
+# Introduction for the Metacognition MAI questionnaire

 HTML/SurveyJS page, does not return any JSON file to JATOS.